ModusCreateOrg/capsule/README.md

 https://aws.amazon.com/route53/

-## template.s3.yaml
+### S3 - template.s3.yaml

-Amazon S# bucket configuration can be found here.
+Amazon S3 bucket configuration can be found here.
 The S3 bucket is where the static resources will be uploaded to and hosted from.